 Resources on these points:

 - Bingham, Shereen & Lisa Schrer (2001).
 “The Unexpected Effects of a Sexual Harassment Educational Program.”
 The Journal of Applied Behavioral Science 37(2): 125-53.

-Devine, Patricia et al. (2002).
+- Devine, Patricia et al. (2002).
 “The Regulation of Explicit and Implicit Race Bias: The Role of Motivations to Respond without Prejudice.”
 Journal of Personality and Social Psychology 82(5): 835-48.

 - Kidder, Deborah et al. (2004).
 “Backlash toward Diversity Initiatives: Examining the Impact of Diversity Program Justification, Personal and Group Outcomes.”
 International Journal of Conflict Management 15(1): 77-102.

 - Kulick, Carol et al. (2007).
 “The Rich Get Richer: Predicting Participation in Voluntary Diversity Training.”
 Journal of Organizational Behavior 28(6): 753-69.

 - Legault, Lisa w/ Jennifer Gutsell & Michael Inzlicht (2011).
 “Ironic Effects of Antiprejudice Messages: How Motivational Interventions Can Reduce (but Also Increase) Prejudice.”
 Psychological Science 22(12): 1472-7.

 - Robb, Lori & Dennis Doverspike (2001).
 “Self-Reported Proclivity to Harass as a Moderator of the Effectiveness of Sexual Harassment-Prevention Training.”
 Psychological Reports 88(1): 85-8.

 We are in a period of educational austerity.
 Creating, implementing and ensuring compliance with diversity-related training programs is expensive.
-In a world where these training programs consistently advanced diversity and inclusion goals within an organization, or enhanced intergroup cooperation and overall productivity, these costs could be justified – even during a time of belt-tightening.
+In a world where these training programs consistently advanced diversity and inclusion goals within an organization, or enhanced intergroup cooperation and overall productivity, then these costs could be justified – even during a time of belt-tightening.
 However, when the training is typically ineffective or even counterproductive, it seems antithetical to the pedagogical purpose of the university to dump still more money into these programs, even as many departments are seeing hiring freezes or budget cuts, and contingent faculty are being laid off en masse (disproportionately people from historically underrepresented and disadvantaged groups).

 Indeed, ineffective diversity-related training programs often crowd out much more substantial efforts that could be undertaken to actually enhance diversity and inclusion within institutions of higher learning.
 Why do universities instead double-down on training despite its demonstrated ineffectiveness?
-The short answer is that, even if training is expensive and doesn’t work, it is relatively easy to implement – and it allows universities to show (including, often, in court) that they are doing something to address prejudice, discrimination and inequalities… even if what they’re doing is, in fact, pointless.
+The short answer is that, even if training is expensive and doesn’t work, it is relatively easy to implement – and it allows universities to show (including, often, in court) that they are doing something to address prejudice, discrimination and inequalities… even if what they’re doing is, in fact, ineffective.